 We parked and hiked up to campus in bright orange safety vests, schlepping a folding ladder, cones and a large tool box.
 I kept telling myself it’s all about confidence.
 Walk tall!
 I flashed back to my friend Marty who had a comic bit about how carrying a clipboard while pointing confidently and issuing orders would allow one to instantly gain legitimacy in any situation.
 I had clipboard in hand.

 We ringed a perimeter with cones and caution tape.
 The Professor climbed the ladder and started on the surgery.
 We were really fucking doing this!
 I looked busy and official in my wrap around shades, faking a walkie talkie conversation here and there, and periodically digging around in the toolbox.
 All seemed to be going well.
-He prepped the stub with a sander and drilled a hole for the dowel, did several dry fits, shaving and filing.
+He prepped the stub with a sander and did several dry fits, shaving and filing.
 Although it wasn’t a hot day, we were both sweating.

 There was occasional interest from passersby, which I handled with the sort of disinterested brush off of a guy who’s on the clock.
 We were nearly done when a guy approached who looked like he was from campus facilities.
 He questioned us, perplexed that he hadn’t been informed of this work.
 Thinking fast, I said we were sent by the diocese, then piled onto the story, adding that this guy is a specialist all the way from Italy.
 I called up to him, “Massimo, say hello.”
 An agonizing moment passed.
 He turned in an annoyed way and rattled off a string of Italian phrases.
 He may have thrown in a hand gesture for good measure.
 There’s a fine line between convincing acting and total bullshit, but this bit of theatre seemed to pacify our interlocker, who mumbled something and was on his way.